Tanujarora100/Devops-Interview-Notes/Devops-Notes/Tools/Docker/Docker-Notes.md

 ### Instructions That Do Not Create Layers

-Some instructions do not create layers that affect the image size:

 - **LABEL**: Adds metadata to the image but does not modify the filesystem in a way that creates a new layer.
 - **ENTRYPOINT** and **CMD**: These define how the container should run but do not create layers that increase the image size.
 ### Layer Caching

 Docker uses a caching mechanism for layers.
 If a layer has not changed since the last build, Docker will reuse the cached layer, which speeds up the build process.
-This is why the order of instructions in a Dockerfile is important; optimizing the order can help take advantage of the cache effectively.
+- This is why the order of instructions in a Dockerfile is important; optimizing the order can help take advantage of the cache effectively.
->>>>>>> master